11 Mistakes to Avoid When Starting Your Own Salon

 Don’t rush into hiring new technicians.
 You need to take the time to check the would-be employee’s training, education, job history, and abilities.
 Some owners get into trouble when they trust the employee right off the bat and don’t screen her carefully.

 Teresa Bell, owner of At Your Fingertips in Phoenix, Ariz., says “I wanted to make my salon busy right away, so I hired technicians, taking them at their word that they were reliable and performed good work.
 They outright deceived me.”
-She says these technicians came in late or not at all, and then she was left having to
+She says these technicians came in late or not at all, and then she was left having to pick up the slack.

 Hiring Over-experienced Technicians